-The MPO exists to ensure that existing and future transportation planning projects and programs are based on a continuing cooperative planning process.
-Federal legislation and rules outline certain areas that an MPO must perform.
+The MPO was established to ensure that existing and future transportation planning projects and programs are based on a continuing, cooperative planning process.
+Federal legislation and rules outline certain functions that an MPO must perform.
 This federal framework creates the baseline of required activities that:

 - 1. Establish a fair and impartial setting for rational decision-making. - 2.
 Identify and evaluate alternative transportation improvements. - 3.
 Prepare and maintain a long-range transportation plan with a 20-year planning horizon, - 4.
 Program transportation funds through a State Transportation Improvement Program (TIP) to receive Federal funding. - 5.
-Prepare an annual Unified Planning Work Program in conjunction with the Rhode Island Department of Transportation and the Rhode Island Public Transit Authority detailing activities and funding for transportation-related planning projects, and - 6.
+Prepare a Unified Planning Work Program, in conjunction with the Rhode Island Department of Transportation and the Rhode Island Public Transit Authority, detailing activities and funding for transportation-related planning projects, and - 6.
 Provide a forum for public input to the transportation planning process.

 There are 27 members of the State Planning Council, designated by RI General Law §42-11-10, representing a range of interests.
-The Law also establishes a permanent advisory committee to SPC (the Technical Committee), a committee advisory to the Rhode Island Geographic Information System (the RIGIS
+The Law also establishes a permanent committee to SPC (the Technical Committee), a committee advisory to the Island Geographic Information System (the RIGIS Executive Committee)

-Executive Committee) and the advisory Transportation Advisory Committee (TAC) to provide public input and assist the Council in acting in its role as the MPO.
-The Council and its three standing committees follow adopted Rules and Standards of the State Planning Council.
+advisory Transportation Advisory Committee (TAC) to provide public input and assist the Council in fulfilling its role as the MPO.
+R.I.
+General Law 45-70-3, requires the Council to appoint an Advisory Committee for Education (ACE).
+The Council and its four standing committees follow adopted Rules and Standards of the State Planning Council.
 (Appendix B) Other specialized ad-hoc committees may be created for specific projects.